-www.dk.com Contents 8 What were the Olympics?
+Contents 8 What were the Olympics?
 10 The ancient Games 12 Olympia discovered 14 The Olympics reborn 16 Traditions 18 From the beginning 22 The summer Games 26 The winter Games 28 The Paralympics 30 Comings and goings 32 Great Olympians 36 Getting fit 38 Shapes and sizes 40 Changing styles 42 Made to measure 44 Wheels of fortune 46 Skates and skis 48 Fancy footwork 50 Perfect timing 52 Spoilsports 54 Behind the scenes 56 The stadium 58 Into the future 60 Did you know?
-62 Famous Olympians 64 Find out more 66 Glossary 72 Index www.all-terms.com/bbs What were the Olympics?
+62 Famous Olympians 64 Find out more 66 Glossary 72 Index

+What were the Olympics?

-$T{\mbox{\scriptsize HE}}$ origins of the Olympic Games lie centuries ago in ancient Greece.
+THE ORIGINS OF THE Olympic Games lie centuries ago in ancient Greece.
 The games were part of a religious festival.
 Greek life revolved around religion, and sports were a way for the people to honor their gods.
 There were many local festivals, but four national festivals called the Panhellenic Games were open to competitors from all Greek regions and colonies.
 These were the Pythian, the Nemean, the Isthmian, and the Olympic Games.
 They alternated so that there was a national athletic festival every year.

 DELPHI STADIUM

 Laurel wreaths

 were awarded at

-the Pythian Games

-Shield with runner's personal , symbols on the outside

 Fresh wild celery was awarded at the Nemean Games

+Wreaths of olive leaves were awarded at the Olympic Games